Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.11.05 (BR)
+- Options panel reorganisation.
+  - Options lists are separated from options declarations.
+  - Options lists have a central management.

+2024.11.05 (Frank Zago)
+- French translations and fixes.

 2024.11.03 (BR)
 - Fixed Planet Invasion title not updating at the end of the fight.
 - Added "Alt-L" language refresh feature to most little panel without access to "Help".